hummingbot/hummingbot/documentation/docs/advanced/telegram.md

 ![](/assets/img/telegram-buttons.png)

 !!! tip
-    If you are running multiple bots with telegram enabled, you can use same [telegram chat id](https://telegram.me/userinfobot) with different telegram token from each bot you created to control all of them and to organize your bots you can enable [telegram chat folder](tg://settings/folders) or visit [telegram blog page](https://telegram.org/blog/folders) for more info.
+    If you are running multiple bots with telegram enabled, you can use same [telegram chat id](https://telegram.me/userinfobot) with different telegram tokens from each bot you created to control all of them.
+You can also enable [telegram chat folders](tg://settings/folders) to organize your bots.
+Visit [telegram blog page](https://telegram.org/blog/folders) for more info.